Last Updated on

 Malnutrition during pregnancy can cause several health problems in both the mother-to-be and her developing baby.
 Here are the health risks of malnutrition during pregnancy:

-1. Risks for Mother
+1. Risks for the Mother

 - Maternal Mortality – Women who are under-nourished before and during pregnancy have a higher risk of dying during pregnancy or childbirth.